Mission and Purpose of KWEL

 To increase access and opportunity so that women are inspired to reach their professional aspirations.
 To grow a professional network of females in leadership by building awareness, knowledge and competence in other women leaders.

-• Increase the number of females and minority women leading at the executive level through recruitment and continuous support endeavors.
+- Increase the number of females and minority women leading at the executive level through recruitment and continuous support in their endeavors.

-*Executive leadership role for this purpose is defined as superintendent, deputy superintendent, assistant superintendent, building level principal.
+*The Executive Leadership Role for this purpose is defined as superintendent, deputy superintendent, assistant superintendent, and building level principal.

 Cohort groups of aspiring female leaders in education will be selected for membership into KWEL on a yearly basis.
 Women nominated for a cohort will complete an application and submit two letters of recommendation.
 Participants will be selected based on criteria established by the KWEL Steering Committee.
 Approximately 25 new cohort members will be selected each year.
 Each new class will participate in the Women’s Forum during the year of their induction, have ongoing networking opportunities through the KASA online community and be invited to a yearly reception at the KASA Annual Leadership Institute.
 In addition, cohort members will have the opportunity to attend future Women’s Forums and conference experiences during the years following their initial induction into KWEL.